Jamesunekwuojo/Part-0/SPA diagram excercise0.5.md

     server-->>browser: HTML document
     Note right of browser: The single HTML document is fetched from the server.
     Its content is being manipulated by the JavaScript that executes in the browser.
-    Unlike traditional web apps where each page is fetched separately, only the HTML page is fetched, and its content is manipulated by
+    Unlike traditional web apps where each page is fetched separately only the HTML page is fetched and its content is manipulated by
     JavaScript.